Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

-\begin{proof} Let us first assume that $\alg A$ is simple.
-If case (d) does not apply, then there exists a proper irredunant subdirect subpower of $\alg A$.
+\begin{proof} \hypertarget{ProofCor412}{}\hypertarget{ProofThm37}{} Let us first assume that $\alg A$ is simple.
+If case (d) does not apply, then there exists a proper irredundant subdirect subpower of $\alg A$.
 By Theorem~\ref{ff:subdirect}, such a relation pp-defines a strongly functional ternary relation or a proper irredundant subdirect binary relation $R$.
 The former situation leads to case (c) via Proposition~\ref{prop:ImpliesAbelian}.
 In the latter case, the binary relation $R \leq_{sd} \alg{A}^2$ is linked (as $\alg A$ is simple) and thus it defines a proper left central relation $S \leq_{sd} \alg A^2$ by Proposition~\ref{prop:linked-implies-central}.
 Now either $\alg A$ has a nontrivial 2-absorbing subuniverse and we are in case (a) or $S$ witnesses that we are in case (b).

-In the general case, take a maximal congruence $\alpha$ of $\alg A$, apply what we have already proved to the simple algebra $\alg A/\alpha$, and observe that centers can be lifted: if $R$ is a central subuniverse of $\alg A/\alpha$, then the preimage of $R$ under the projection map $A \to A/\alpha$ is a central subuniverse of $\alg A$. \end{proof}
+In the general case, take a maximal congruence $\alpha$ of $\alg A$, apply what we have already proved to the simple algebra $\alg A/\alpha$, and observe that 2-absorbing subuniverse and centers can be lifted: if $R$ is a 2-absorbing (central) subuniverse of $\alg A/\alpha$, then the preimage of $R$ under the quotient map $A \to A/\alpha$ is a 2-absorbing (central) subuniverse of $\alg A$. \end{proof}